Last Updated on May 23, 2023

 There are so many insurances in the market, and they should be tailor-fitted to you and your family’s needs.
 Insurance agents are trained to prioritize the needs of their clients more than their commission.

 If you are still uninsured, contact your trusted insurance agent-friend immediately.

 If life insurance is often neglected, there is one other insurance that holds eternal value.
 That is soul insurance.
 If ever we’re to use our life insurance and meet our Maker, I hope you’ll also have the assurance of salvation through faith in the Lord Jesus Christ.

 There is peace and assurance that only God can give.

 For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting lifeJohn 3:16 (NKJV)

 6 Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God; 7 and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus.Philippians 4:6-7 (NKJV)

 3. Debt Management

 Some say that there are good debt and bad debt.
-Good debt has potential return like a business loan while bad debts have no potential return such as online shopping credit card debts and personal loans.
-But personally, I want to avoid any kind of debt as much as possible.
+Good debt has potential returns like a business loan, while bad debts have no potential return, such as online shopping credit card debts and personal loans.
+But personally, I want to avoid any debt as much as possible.

 Debt culture is one of the deeply embedded approaches of Filipinos to money and can even crumple a relatively good financial foundation.